 Andrew Campana—now Assistant Professor in the Department of Asian Studies at Cornell University—was a JHI Undergraduate Fellow in 2010-2011 during our Image and Spectacle theme year.

-Katherine provides an overview of the projects she worked on while at the JHI and some insight into her fellowship experience.
+Andrew provides an overview of the project he worked on while at the JHI and some insight into his fellowship experience.

-She also updates us about her current work and shares why she thinks the humanities are important.
+He also updates us about his current work and shares why he thinks the humanities are important.